bioimagesuiteweb/examples/biswebnode_examples/README.md

     cd node_modules/biswebnode/test
     mocha test_module.js --last 10

 This will run the first 10 tests.
-Ommit `--last 10` to run all the tests.
+Omit `--last 10` to run all the tests.
 The testdata is downloaded `on-the-fly` from github.